 5 Tips For High Hydration Sourdough | How to Work With High Hydration Sourdough.

-Tip #1 For High Hydration Sourdough Know your flour and hydration
+Tip #1 for High Hydration Sourdough: Know Your Flour and Hydration

-Tip #2 For High Hydration Sourdough Manage your fermentation
+Tip #2 for High Hydration Sourdough: Manage Your Fermentation

 Simplifying Sourdough Bread Online Course

-Tip #3 For High Hydration Sourdough – Add Your Water in Stages
+Tip #3 for High Hydration Sourdough: Add Your Water in Stages

-More whole grains are going to absorb more water so if you’re making a high whole-grain bread, you can probably put more water into it.
-In my high hydration video on YouTube, I use a 20% recipe, a typical high hydration country sourdough.
-A few things I work with is a wet dough scraper to help me mix.
-Then I have my flour measured out, my water and a measuring cup.
+More whole grains are going to absorb more water, so if you’re making a high whole-grain bread, you can probably put more water into it.
+In my high hydration video on YouTube I use a 20% recipe, typical of high hydration country sourdough.
+You may notice that I always use a wet dough scraper to help me mix.
+Then I have my flour measured out, set alongside my water and a measuring cup.

 high hydration sourdough